 To even begin your path toward a hybrid solution, you need to carefully evaluate whether the enterprise search solution you're considering has well-documented APIs and SDKs that support your desired level of customization.

-Not to mention that you need to have the internal development resources or partnerships in place to successfully build and maintain the custom components.
+Not to mention that you need to have internal development resources or partnerships in place to build and maintain custom components successfully.

 Communication is also very important.
 Before buying, take your time to Investigate the vendor's willingness to support a hybrid implementation and their track record with clients taking this approach.